Dipto9999/TCP_Chat_Application/README.md

 ## Credit

-This was completed as part of the <b>CPEN 333 - Software Design</b> course in the <b>The University of British Columbia Electrical and Computer Engineering</b> undergraduate program.
+This was completed as part of the <b>CPEN 333 - Software Design</b> course in <b>The University of British Columbia Electrical and Computer Engineering</b> undergraduate program.
 We received tremendous support and guidance from Dr. Farshid Agharebparast.